 How we Deliver Products to Your Door

-Please Note - Delivery is included in the price with the exception of: Scottish Highlands & Islands, Northern Ireland, Isle of Man, Isles of Scilly, Isle of Wight, or the Channel Islands.
+Trade Sample Packs are delivered free of charge to UK destinations with the exception of: Scottish Highlands & Islands, Northern Ireland, Isle of Man, Isles of Scilly, Isle of Wight, or the Channel Islands.
 Please get in touch to discuss delivery costs to these places.

 Deliveries of packs weighing up to 30kg are made to your door using a standard carrier.

 - Pallet deliveries can only be made to the kerbside.

 - Delivery vehicles are not able to access driveways due to insurance restrictions.
 A heavy lorry can cause damage to block paving, grass verges etc and our delivery company won’t risk this by manoeuvring into your driveway.

 - Neither the delivery company nor Kingfisher Fuels can accept liability for any damage to private property that occurs in the course of a delivery.
 If you allow the delivery vehicle to access your private property, it is at your own risk.

 - For standard town/suburban addresses, this means the driver will pull along side the property and then use a manual pump truck to place the pallet in a safe position on the kerbside.